sensyn-robotics/EDGS/howto_runon_Azure.md

-# EDGS Azure ML Deployment Guide
+# Your Docker on Azure ML Deployment Guide

-This guide provides step-by-step instructions for deploying the EDGS (Eliminating Densification for Gaussian Splatting) application to Azure Machine Learning using sensynml and sensyn-gym.
+This guide provides step-by-step instructions for deploying Docker file ( I use the EDGS (Eliminating Densification for Gaussian Splatting for example) application to Azure Machine Learning using sensynml and sensyn-gym.

 ## Prerequisites